mweststrate/remmi/readme.md

 Where [immer](https://github.com/mweststrate/immer) solves the problem of "how to update a deep, immutable state tree in a convenient way", _remmi_ solves the opposite way: "given a deep, immutable state tree, how to create reactive, bi-directional views that observe the immutable state?".
 As such, immer is basically lenses, mobx, immutable data and reactive streams smooshed together.
+Note that "view" on the original state can be interpreted here in it's broadest term: derived data, UI (like React or lithtml), outgoing or incoming data streams or even OO-like data models!

 # Features